Jansing-JHU/en-525-615-sp22-lab02/README.md

 ### Project Setup

-In the same workspace as the `Hello_World_Tutorial` create a new C/C++ Project named `exercises`
+In your workspace, create a new C/C++ Project named `exercises`

 Apply the knowledge you learned in the `Hello World Tutorial` and above to complete this step.

 **Create a Debug Configuration Execute the Application with the Debugger**